Wanbicoi/latn-5/docs/technical.md

 - **Backend**: PostgreSQL on Supabase (Auth, Database, Real-time)
 - **Frontend**: React with [refine.dev](https://refine.dev/) and Ant Design
 - **Tooling**: Vite, and either npm or yarn
+- **Integrations**: OHIF Viewer, MONAI, and Orthanc are leveraged for advanced annotation workflows, medical imaging, and AI-assisted labeling.

 ## 2. Backend Development (Supabase)